truszkowski-tomasz/dtu-mlops/reports/README.md

 ### Question 26

+> **Discuss the overall struggles of the project.
+Where did you spend most time and what did you do to overcome these**
+> **challenges?**
+>
+> Answer length: 200-400 words.
+>
+> Example:
+> *The biggest challenges in the project was using ... tool to do ... .
+The reason for this was ...*
+>
+> Answer:

-> One of the major struggles in our project was the integration and orchestration of various cloud services and tools to establish a smooth workflow.
+One of the major struggles in our project was the integration and orchestration of various cloud services and tools to establish a smooth workflow.
 We dedicated a substantial amount of time to setting up and configuring our CI/CD pipeline, ensuring our machine learning models were automatically trained and evaluated upon each code push.

 This was challenging due to the distinct configurations and nuances of each tool, requiring a deep understanding of their APIs and operational models.
 Additionally, managing data across services with DVC while ensuring data privacy and security added complexity.